logankaminer/SAT/README.md

 ### Hook Classes ###

 Perhaps to be renamed in the future, hook classes are currently responsible for handling response objects per each request.
-Though, in the future they will be more event-oriented, with more available actions to execute per request.
+Though, in the future, there will be more available actions to perform per request.

 ```python